ubidzz/ASA-Server-Manager/README.md

 ### The EXE file was built in c++/clr .Net framework v4.7.2

+# License
+ASA Server Manager is licensed under the GPL 3 License.
+See LICENSE for more information.

-### You can freely share this program with people but you can not take clame of owning it or sell it.
+You can freely share this program with people but you can not take clame of owning it or sell it.
 I am trying to get a code signing certificate for this program but due to that i am not a business it is very hard to get a code signing certificate and they are expensive to buy.